Ty Cobb: Philadelphia Athletics (1927–1928)

 Leonard accused former pitcher and outfielder Smoky Joe Wood and Cobb of betting on a Tigers–Indians game played in Detroit on September 25, 1919, in which they allegedly orchestrated a Tigers victory to win the bet.
 Leonard claimed proof existed in letters written to him by Cobb and Wood.
 Commissioner Kenesaw Mountain Landis held a secret hearing with Cobb, Speaker and Wood.
 A second secret meeting among the AL directors led to the unpublicized resignations of Cobb and Speaker; however, rumors of the scandal led Judge Landis to hold additional hearings in which Leonard refused to participate.
 Cobb and Wood admitted to writing the letters, but claimed that a horse-racing bet was involved and that Leonard's accusations were in retaliation for Cobb's having released him from the Tigers, thereby demoting him to the minor leagues.
 Speaker denied any wrongdoing.

 On January 27, 1927, Judge Landis cleared Cobb and Speaker of any wrongdoing because of Leonard's refusal to appear at the hearings.
 Landis allowed both Cobb and Speaker to return to their original teams, but each team let them know that they were free agents and could sign with any club they wanted.
 Speaker signed with the Washington Senators for 1927, and Cobb with the Philadelphia Athletics.
 Speaker then joined Cobb in Philadelphia for the 1928 season.
 Cobb said he had come back only to seek vindication and say he left baseball on his own terms.

-Cobb played regularly in 1927 for a young and talented team that finished second to one of the greatest teams of all time, the 110–44 1927 Yankees, returning to Detroit to a tumultuous welcome on May 10 and doubling his first time up to the cheers of Tigers fans.
-On July 18, Cobb became the first member of the 4,000 hit club when he doubled off former teammate Sam Gibson, still pitching for the Tigers, at Navin Field.
+Cobb played regularly in 1927 for a Philadelphia team that finished second to the 110–44 New York Yankees.
+He returned to Detroit on May 10 and doubled in his first plate appearance.
+On July 18, Cobb became the first member of the 4,000-hit club when he doubled off former teammate Sam Gibson at Navin Field.

 Cobb returned for the 1928 season but played less frequently due to his age and the blossoming abilities of the young A's, who were again in a pennant race with the Yankees.
 On September 3, Ty Cobb pinch-hit in the ninth inning of the first game of a doubleheader against the Senators and doubled off Bump Hadley for his last career hit, although his final at-bats were not until September 11 against the Yankees, when he popped out off Hank Johnson and grounded out to shortstop Mark Koenig.